umbraco/UmbracoDocs/Getting-Started/Backoffice/Property-Editors/Built-in-Property-Editors/Block-List-Editor/index.md

 - **Label** - Define a label for the apperance of the Block in the editor.
 The label can use angularJS template string syntax to display values of properties.
 Example: "My Block {{myPropertyAlias}}" will be shown as: "My Block FooBar"
 - **Custom view** - Overwrite the angularJS view for the block presentation in the Content editor.
 Use this to make a more visual presentation of the block or even make your own editing experience by adding your own angularJS controller to the view.
 - **Custom stylesheet** - Pick your own stylesheet to be used for this block in the Content editor.
-By adding a stylesheet the styling of this block will become scope.
+By adding a stylesheet the styling of this block will become scoped.
 Meaning that backoffice styles are no longer present for the view of this block.
 - **Overlay editor size** - Set the size for the Content editor overlay for editing this block.

 ### Data models

 It is possible to use two separate Element Types for your Block Types.
-Choose one to use for Content and one to use for configuration options or Settings.
+Its required to have one for Content and optional to add one for Settings.

 - **Content model** - This presents the Element Type used as model for the content section of this Block.
 This cannot be changed, but you can open the Element Type to perform edits or view the properties available.
 Usefull when writing your Label.
 - **Settings model** - Add a Settings section to your Block based on a given Element Type.
 When picked you can open the Element Type or choose to remove the settings section again.